Feeling brave? Visit these spooky towns in Washington, and see what you can find!

 Where: 23689 Mowich Lake Rd, Carbonado, WA 98323

 This spot is very well known for its cool name and amazing artifacts left behind by the miners.
 Monte Cristo’s downfall was due to funding issues and minimal mining potential.
 Today you can find welcome signs, old buildings, rusty mining signs, and mining equipment.
-If you decide to visit, make sure you’re ready for a little hike across a rickety bridge.
+If you decide to visit, make sure you’re ready for a hike across a rickety bridge.

 Where: Granite Falls, WA 98252

 This town was founded as a mining place back in the 1880s and was named after the nearby Bodie Creek.
 The town boomed when gold was found in the area, and it operated until 1917.
 Nowadays, you can find several structures and very well preserved buildings where you can reenact your pioneering dreams.
 We wouldn’t try to stay there overnight, however, lest those dreams turn into nightmares.

 Where: Okanogan County, Washington

 This town has a hub for ranchers and farmers in the area but lost its prominence when Highway 2 bypassed it.
 Today you can visit the creepy Govan schoolhouse that was built back in 1905.
-This town has an eerie past; according to an article on King5.com “Judge J.A.
+This town has an eerie past.
+According to an article on King5.com: “Judge J.A.
 Lewis and his wife were found dead in their home back in 1902, and in 1941 a woman was found murdered on her farm.
-Her son went missing at the same time, and his body was found in the fields eight years later”.
+Her son went missing at the same time, and his body was found in the fields eight years later.”
 These mysteries are still unsolved…

 Where: Govan, Washington 99185